 The Emergency Services Sector collaborates with multiple infrastructure sectors that supply essential operational elements, including Communications, Energy, Information Technology, and Water.
 In addition, two sectors that support emergency responders are Healthcare and Public Health and Transportation Systems.

 9.9.1 LAW ENFORCEMENT

 9.9.1.1 SEDGWICK COUNTY SHERIFF OFFICE

 Law Enforcement Bureau

-The Law Enforcement Bureau of the Sedgwick County Sheriff's Office encompasses the entire commissioned side of the Sheriff's Office.
-The Law Enforcement Bureau has four separate Divisions each with a unique responsibility.
+The Law Enforcement Bureau of the Sedgwick County Sheriff's Office is tasked with the law enforcement mission of the sheriff's office.